 Future of the Energy System

 Climate change is frequently referred to as one of the defining challenges of the twenty-first century.
 We concur.
 In broad terms, the climate challenge is relatively straightforward.
 However, clean energy transition is not easy.
 The political economy of energy transitions is of interest across both the developed and developing worlds.
-As emphasized, the mitigation challenge cannot be addressed by developed countries alone.

 For the purposes of avoiding the potentially execrable outcomes associated with climate change, a long series of global agreements and meetings have taken place under the auspices of the United Nations.
 In the jargon that sprouts from such efforts, the first conference of the parties (CoP1) to the United Nations Framework Convention on Climate Change (UNFCCC) took place in 1995 in Berlin.
 Through the twentieth meeting (CoP20) in 2014 in Lima, relatively little was accomplished in terms of actually changing the trajectory of the global emissions of GHGs that drive climate change.
 CoP21 in Paris in late 2015 represents a potential breakthrough that ushers in a new era for climate mitigation.

 The successful conclusion of CoP21 reflects three features of the current landscape that differ significantly from previous major attempts to set the planet on a more desirable GHG emissions trajectory.
 Most recent major attempt, prior to CoP21, occurred at CoP15 in 2009 in Copenhagen.
 First, CoP21 represented the culmination of a shift in the negotiation framework.
 At CoP15, the negotiations retained more of a ‘top-down’ approach wherein, essentially, a global emissions trajectory was determined and negotiators sought to parse country-level responsibilities for achieving this path.